mscribellito/terraform-google-iam/README.md

 # Terraform Google Cloud IAM Policy Module

-This module makes it easier to manage IAM policies for members, roles, and resources on Google Cloud.
+This module makes it easier to manage IAM policies for resources on Google Cloud.

 ## Features